ABScribe: Rapid Exploration & Organization of Multiple Writing Variations in Human-AI Co-Writing Tasks using Large Language Models: Evaluating ABScribe

 \subsection{Tasks}

-Each participant engaged in two guided writing tasks, which were randomly paired with the two counter-balanced study conditions.
-Our choice of tasks—writing an email and drafting a social media post—sought to provide an ecologically valid writing experience that fits timing constraints of the study and serves as a realistic use-case for LLMs.
-Such scenarios align with recent HCI studies on human-AI co-writing \cite{kim2023cells, goodman2022lampost}.
-Additionally, commercial AI-assisted writing tools, such as Grammarly Go, Respondable, and Copy.ai, leverage AI for similar purposes.
+Each participant engaged in two guided writing tasks which were randomly paired with the two counter-balanced study conditions.
+Our choice of tasks—writing an email and a social media post—aimed to provide an ecologically valid writing experience that fits the timing constraints of our study and served as realistic use-cases for LLMs, in alignment with recent HCI studies on human-AI co-writing \cite{kim2023cells, goodman2022lampost, buschek2021impact}, and commonly advertised applications of commercial AI-assisted writing tools, such as Grammarly Go, Respondable, and Copy.ai.
+We selected scenarios by considering situations that: (i) would be easy for users to imagine, such as emailing a professor or seeking a job as a copywriter; (ii) offer opportunities for exploring variations, such as devising multiple alternatives for a subject line or altering a sentence to maximize reader engagement.
+We wrote and tested the prompts to ensure the output was reasonable and of consistent length.
+For example, after initial rounds of testing, we found that the output generated by the AI was too long, and so we added `Keep it within three paragraphs' to both prompts.
+We asked participants to generate a draft using the same prompts for all scenarios.
+This approach was designed to keep their focus on exploring and organizing variations, rather than engaging in prompt engineering on the initial draft.
+It also helped maintain relative consistency in the generated output across participants and study conditions.
+Refer to \hyperref[scenario_appendix]{Appendix B} for additional details on the task scenario descriptions and prompts.

-Scenario Descriptions: \begin{itemize} \item \textbf{LinkedIn Post:} Imagine you're crafting a LinkedIn post to secure a copywriting job.
-Copywriters produce captivating, clear-cut text tailored for various advertising mediums like websites and print ads.
-You want to convince your network to point to relevant opportunities and form new connections. \item \textbf{Email to a Professor:} Imagine you're writing an email to introduce yourself to Professor Bardley, with whom you've never communicated before.
-Aiming to leave a positive first impression, you're exploring multiple ways to best introduce yourself. \end{itemize}

-For each scenario, participants generated an initial draft of roughly the same length using the following prompts: